-Tiarni is also a perfect example of another aspect that makes BA graduates so successful in the workforce – they are genuinely passionate about what they study and do.
+Tiarni is also a perfect example of another aspect that makes Bachelor of Arts graduates so successful in the workforce – they are genuinely passionate about what they study and do.
 Tiarni’s passion for studying history to improve the future began way back when she watched documentaries with her family while growing up.

 “This passion was consolidated after I studied modern history in my senior years of high school and travelled around the world,” she says.

 “I believe that in order to tackle our contemporary problems, we must have an understanding of our history.”

 After her arts degree, Tiarni hopes to complete a PhD and eventually become a history professor.

 Bachelor of Arts graduates don’t just get jobs – they get jobs they love.
 According to a Deloitte report, humanities degrees provide a high overall rate of job satisfaction.

 Benefits of the Bachelor of Arts: employability is just the beginning

 Yvonne Oberhollenzer, Manager of the Humanities and Social Sciences Student Futures Team, sees the value of the program time and time again with each graduating cohort.
-And as a BA graduate herself with a 15-year career, she’s in a unique position to comment on the benefits of the Bachelor of Arts.
+And as a BA graduate herself with a 15-year career, she’s in a unique position to comment on the benefits of a Bachelor of Arts.

 “When I first graduated, it was clear that my degree had honed my writing skills and strengthened my ability to synthesise diverse information sources quickly and succinctly,” says Yvonne.

-Yvonne can also recognise how the degree equipped her to see the ‘grey’ in situations that other people might perceive as black and white.
+Yvonne's degree also equipped her to see the ‘grey’ in situations that others might perceive as black and white.

 “So often we are told that something is right or wrong, good or bad,” she says.